 Conversely, shredded memory foam pieces each compress independently.
 This makes the pillow much more more soft and moldable versus firm and supportive.

 Because it was so soft, a slight change in my sleeping position caused the loft, or height of the pillow to feel inconsistent.
 Sleeping one way resulted in slightly more compression of the foam, which made my pillow feel too thin.
-Rolling to a slightly different position caused it to feel too thick.
+Moving to a slightly different position caused it to feel too thick.
 In either circumstance, my pillow required some readjustment.

 Shredded memory foam is more breathable than traditional memory foam.

 Traditional memory foam is not very breathable.
 A single piece of dense foam doesn’t allow air to circulate freely so it will absorb and retain the warm humid air generated by your body.
-Conversely, a breathable pillow filling will allow warm air to escape while being replaced with fresh, cool air.
+Alternatively, a breathable pillow filling type will allow warm air to escape while being replaced with fresh, cool air.

 Shredded Memory Foam Verdict